 - World of Color a nighttime show at California Adventure Park over Paradise Bay, which is the show we will cover in this article

-World of Color – ONE is currently showing at Disneyland Resort!
+World of Color – ONE at Disneyland Resort is back January 18, 2024

 This Disney night show runs most days of the year at Disney California Adventure Park.
 Here’s what to expect, where to watch, what time to arrive and more.
 If you’re looking for a major Disney production, this is it!